Wednesday, 16 January 2019

 The Adhiyaman's Jambai Tamizhi inscriptions, Jain Beds, Prehistoric Rock Paintings, & Chekku with Inscriptions, Jambai, Thiruvannamalai / Tiruvannamalai District, Tamil Nadu.

-The Visit to this hill Jambai was a part of the Tiruvannamalai Heritage Walk organized by the Tiruvannamalai District Historical Research Center on 30th December 2018.
-After the visit to the Jambai Sri Jambunatha Swamy / Jambukeswarar Shiva temple, our next visit was to this Jambai hill.
+The visit to this hill, Jambai, was a part of the Tiruvannamalai Heritage Walk organized by the Tiruvannamalai District Historical Research Center on 30th December 2018.
+After the visit to the Jambai Sri Jambunatha Swamy /Jambukeswarar Shiva temple, our next visit was to the Jambai hill.
 Had our lunch at an Amman Temple on the banks of Jambai Lake.
-From the Amman Temple started trekking the hill to see the inscription, Jain beds, and prehistoric paintings.
+From the Amman Temple started trekking up the hill to see the inscription, Jain beds, and prehistoric paintings.
 The hill has many natural shelters formed by the boulders and rocks.
 The second time also visited as a part of the Villupuram Heritage Visit organized by History Trails on 24-25th July 2021.

 JAMBAI INSCRIPTION.